-Poka yoke can be used to develop more effective fixturing solutions.
+Poka-yoke can be used to develop more effective fixturing solutions.
 This allows for error-proofing and subsequent cost reduction.
-In order to properly determine the application of poka yoke to fixtures, it is vital to establish a baseline for what a fixture is defined as.
+To properly determine the application of poka yoke to fixtures, it is vital to establish a baseline for what a fixture is defined as.

 Fixtures are tools that provide geometric stability to a product.
-The work by impeding the movement of a product along one or more axes.
-As a result, the assembler is better able to perform their assigned operations to modify the product.
+They work by impeding the movement of a product along one or more axes.
+As a result, the assembler can perform their assigned operations to modify the product better.

-Poka yoke can be implemented in fixture assemblies in order to minimalize errors in manufacture.
-By forcing a particular orientation, parts that may otherwise be installed misaligned will be installed correctly.
-As many products are symmetrical in nature, having a poka yoke inspired fixture that requires particular orientation of the product will force the installation technician to work on the product the same way every time.
-As a result, the product work operation can be standardized as the manufacturing engineer knows the product will always be facing the same direction and orientation each time.
+Poka-yoke can be implemented in fixture assemblies to minimalize errors in manufacture.
+By forcing a particular orientation, parts that may otherwise be misaligned will be installed correctly.
+As many products are symmetrical, having a poka-yoke-inspired fixture that requires a special product orientation will force the installation technician to work on the product the same way every time.
+As a result, the product work operation can be standardized as the manufacturing engineer knows the product will always face the same direction and orientation each time.

-Poka yoke can also be used in fixture assemblies to minimize errors by constraining freedom of motion of the product.
+Poka-yoke can also be used in fixture assemblies to minimize errors by constraining the freedom of motion of the product.
 This can prevent damage associated with excessive vibration.
-For example, products undergoing roto-peening may have protrusion which are thin and prone to damage.
-As a result, it may be necessary to provide a particular type of clamp to prevent movement of these protrusions to prevent product damage.
+For example, products undergoing roto-peening may have thin protrusions prone to damage.
+As a result, providing a particular type of clamp may be necessary to prevent the movement of these protrusions to avoid product damage.

-Design for Assembly primarily looks at flow time reduction through the use of innovative product designs that incorporate engineered changes to reduce handling and insertion times.
-Poka yoke acts to error-proof manufactured product assembly processes.
+Design for Assembly primarily looks at flow time reduction through innovative product designs that incorporate engineered changes to reduce handling and insertion times.
+Poka-yoke acts to error-proof manufactured product assembly processes.
 Fixtures provide stability and standardization of manufacturing parts and processes.

-Through incorporating both poka yoke and fixtures into a product assembly, the overall handling and insertion times can be drastically reduced.
+By incorporating both poka yoke and fixtures into a product assembly, the overall handling and insertion times can be drastically reduced.
 Furthermore, non-conformant conditions can be minimized by utilizing fixtures that incorporate error-proofing into the build process.
-The end result is a less expensive product that can be manufactured faster and with less rework required.
+The result is a less expensive product that can be manufactured faster and requires less rework.